Villanova College (Australia): House system

-Villanova College has four houses which compete in inter-house athletics, cross-country and swimming, as well as many other school based activities.
+Villanova College has 8 houses that compete in inter-house athletics, cross-country, and swimming, as well as many other school-based activities s.

-Rectors of College and Principals of College
+Rectors and principals

 There have been 8 Augustinian rectors at Villanova College in its history.
-The traditional job of the rector was to lead the college but this changed after the retirement of Fr.
-Michael Morahan in 2009.
+The traditional job of the rector was to lead the college but this changed after the retirement of Michael Morahan in 2009.
 Now Villanova College has a lay principal with the priests living in the priory at Villanova College looking after school Masses.
-The current chaplain of the college is Fr Peter Wieneke.
+The current chaplain of the college is Peter Wieneke.

 Co-curriculum

 Sport

 The college is a foundation member of the Associated Independent Colleges (AIC).
 The college has sporting fields at Tingalpa, in Brisbane's east suburbs.
-The AIC sporting association is for all years from fives to Open.
+The AIC Sporting Association is for all years from five to open.
 It comprises 8 schools, Marist College Ashgrove, St Edmunds College, Ipswich, St Patrick's College, Iona College, Padua College, St Laurence's College and St. Peters Lutheran College.
-The sports played by the association are rugby union, soccer, cricket, basketball, volleyball, tennis, swimming, chess, Water Polo, athletics and cross country.
+The sports played by the association are rugby union, soccer, Australian Football League, cricket, basketball, volleyball, tennis, swimming, chess, Water Polo, athletics and cross country.